h00dieB0y/samba/app/api/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any changes.
+Please open an issue or submit a pull request for any enhancements or bug fixes.

-# License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.